 The actual chenille yarn is produced from a woven leno structure that is slit into a narrow, warp-wise stripe to serve as a yarn. the chenille yan contains piles on its surface.
 The pile length gets almost uniform throughout the yarn length.
 The pile length may also be varied if you produce irregular pile length.
 These yarns are used in furnishing and apparel.
 It has fuzzy and soft piles. the specialized machine is used to produced chenille yarn.

-The covered yarn has a core that is completely covered by fiber or another yarn.
+The covered yarn has a core that is completely covered by fibre or another yarn.
 The core yarn may be elastomeric yarn such as rubber, spandex, or any other yarn.
 It is manufacture by single or double covering both.
 The second covering is usually twisted in the opposite direction of the inner covering.
 The fabric made with these yarn has a heavier weight.

 The metallic yarn may be made of monofilament or ply yarn.
 There are two kinds of processes used to manufacture metallic yarn.
 The lamination process seals a layer of aluminium between two layers of acetate or polyester film which is cut into strips for yarn.
 The metalizing process vaporizes the aluminium at high pressure and it gets deposited on the polyester film.